erikajdavid/erikaDavidProjectOne/README.md

 *The design and assets were provided by Juno College.

 ## Technical challenges:
-- SVGS not loading despite changing fill color.
+- SVGs not loading despite changing fill color.
+SOLVED by applying setting with to svgs.
+- SVG colors are off.
+Look over properties that need to be leveraged.
+- Box-shadow for nav not showing.
+SOLVED by applying position: relative to nav.
+Shadow was initally rendering beneath the hero div.
 - Box 7 in shop section disappears when resizing browser.
 - Updated border for product containers but cannot close space between image container and product info container in shop.
 - Footer logo not given in the right color.
 Is there a way to change the color of a png?